luije87/documentation/api.rst

 school_year_name               (String) The name of student's school year.
-See references for possible values. preferred_name                 (String) The student's preferred name middle_name                    (String) The student's middle name work_authorization_name        (String) One of "U.S. Citizen", "Student (F-1) Visa", "J-1 Visa (Exchange Program)", "Permanent U.S. Resident", "Employment (H-1) Visa", "TN Visa" ethnicity                      (String) The ethnicity of the user.
+See references for possible values. preferred_name                 (String) The student's preferred name middle_name                    (String) The student's middle name work_authorization_name        (String) One of "U.S. Citizen", "Student (F-1) Visa", "J-1 Visa (Exchange Program)", "Permanent U.S. Resident", "Employment (H-1) Visa", "TN Visa", “L1 Visa”, “Work Card”,”H4 Visa” ethnicity                      (String) The ethnicity of the user.
 See the reference section for options. gender                         (String) The gender of the user.
 One of "Male", "Female", "Other", or blank (Not specified) bio                            (String) A student bio